-The bill amends the Michigan Vehicle Code, specifically updating Section 801 regarding registration taxes for various vehicle types.
+The bill amends the Michigan Vehicle Code, specifically updating Section 801 regarding registration taxes for various vehicles.
 It introduces a new tax structure based on the empty weight of vehicles, with specific rates for different weight categories, such as $29.00 for vehicles weighing between 0 to 3,000 pounds and $0.90 per 100 pounds for those over 10,000 pounds.
 Additionally, vehicles modified for wheelchair access will benefit from a reduced tax rate of 50%.
-The bill also clarifies that registration plates for trailers will only expire when new plates are issued, aiming to streamline the tax assessment process while maintaining exemptions for certain vehicles used in farming or nonprofit operations.
+The bill also clarifies that registration plates for certain vehicles will only expire when new plates are issued by the Secretary of State, aiming to streamline the tax assessment process while maintaining exemptions for charitable organizations.

 Moreover, starting February 19, 2019, the bill allocates a $5.00 fee from each motorcycle registration to the motorcycle safety fund for education programs.
-It establishes a new tax structure based on the list price of motor vehicles, with taxes ranging from $36 for vehicles priced between $0 and $6,000 to incremental increases for those over $30,000.
-The bill also introduces increased registration fees for electric and hybrid vehicles, with a $100 increase for electric vehicles and a $75 increase for hybrids, along with new regulatory fees.
-These amendments aim to enhance funding for safety programs and adjust vehicle taxes to better reflect current market conditions.
+It establishes a new tax schedule based on the list price of motor vehicles, with taxes ranging from $36 for vehicles priced between $0 and $6,000 to incremental increases for those over $30,000.
+The bill also introduces increased registration fees for electric and hybrid vehicles based on weight, along with a regulatory fee of $2.25 and a $5.75 fee for certain vehicle categories, both aimed at enhancing traffic law enforcement and transportation administration.
+Provisions for late fees on registration renewals and conditions for waiving these fees are also included, reflecting an effort to adapt the tax structure to the growing prevalence of electric and hybrid vehicles while enhancing funding for safety programs.

 Statutes affected: House Introduced Bill: 257.801